forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 ## Understand LimitReached Errors

-When Graph Engine analyzes highly complex code, it runs out of heap space, which  results in an `LimitReached` error.
+When Graph Engine analyzes highly complex code, it runs out of heap space, which  results in a `LimitReached` error.
 To decrease the occurrence of `LimitReached` errors and to complete as much analysis as possible within a shorter period, we added processing limits on Graph Engine.
-These limits help Graph Engine to fail fast when a path’s analysis is approaching an `LimitReached` error.
+These limits help Graph Engine to fail fast when a path’s analysis is approaching a `LimitReached` error.
 This fail-fast process includes preemptively aborting a path analysis when Graph Engine encounters a path that’s too complex.

 ### Recommended Steps to Reduce LimitReached Error Occurrences
-To proactively reduce the chances of an `LimitReached` error in your scans, take these steps.
+To proactively reduce the chances of a `LimitReached` error in your scans, take these steps.

 1. Execute `scanner:run:dfa` with default heap space settings and collect the results to a file using the `--outfile` parameter.
 The output file contains the majority of the actionable items.
 2. Filter your output file on the `LimitReached` violation and group these violations into sets of targets. `LimitReached` violations are the more complex paths that need more heap space and time.